PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 By: Dave Samuel

-• Technical hull design explanations including rocker, chines, and fullness
+• Technical hull design explanations covering rocker, chines, and tracking characteristics

-• Cold water safety guidance including the essential 120 Rule
+• Cold water safety guidance featuring the essential 120 Rule and Rule of 70

 Sit-On-Top vs Sit-In Kayak: An Overview